CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 Two examples are provided in the `scenes/` directory: a single emissive sphere, and a simple cornell box made using cubes for walls and lights and a sphere in the middle.

-## Third-Party Code Policy

-* Use of any third-party code must be approved by asking on our Google Group.
-* If it is approved, all students are welcome to use it.
-Generally, we approve use of third-party code that is not a core part of the project.
-For example, for the path tracer, we would approve using a third-party library for loading models, but would not approve copying and pasting a CUDA function for doing refraction.
-* Third-party code **MUST** be credited in README.md.
-* Using third-party code without its approval, including using another student's code, is an academic integrity violation, and will, at minimum, result in you receiving an F for the semester.

 ## README